ThoughtWorks-SEA/developer-training/docs/frontend/react-todo-list.md

 }
 ```

+Our code looks much more readable now.
+However, notice how we're creating and passing in a new instance of `setTodo` / `deleteTodo` function into _every_ iteration of `<TodoItem/>`. **Can you think of a better way to structure the code?** (Hint: Make use of the `id` of each TodoItem)

 ## Exercise

 1. Improve the UI of your todo list.
 2. Add a prop that takes in the title of the todo list and display it as the title.
 3. Add an input box and a button to create a new todo list.
 4. Try implementing the same todo list, but with React hooks.
 Refer to this repo if you need to: https://github.com/sabrina-tw/todo-list-hooks
+5. Add RTL tests!